selfdual-brain/dexter-manual/source/07-executors.rst

 We terminate unconditionally.
 This means that the executor loop has always only one iteration.

 Variant 2: TURQUOISE executor
 -----------------------------

-This executor is based on an idea that we execute orders always using the limit price as declared in the order itself, as long as the AMM-price allows to do so without sponsoring the trader.
+This executor is based on the idea that we execute orders always using the limit price as declared in the order itself
+- as long as the AMM-price allows to do so without sponsoring the trader.
 There is no trading fee, instead the DEX makes money on the difference between AMM price vs limit price.

 The executor loop has fixed number of iterations - defined by "hamster constant".
 At every iteration, the half market selection is based on picking the one with bigger overhang.

-On top of that we take care about keeping the swap amounts about the integer rounding margin (provided as a parameter) so to avoid nasty corner cases caused by integer rounding.

 Math derivation
 ^^^^^^^^^^^^^^^